caseyg/awesome/TOPICS.md

 ## content-services

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

-## flutter-app
+## task-management

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

-## notion

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

-## rust-language

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 ## team-collaboration

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 ## wiki

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 *   [MaggieAppleton/digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) - Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs